AlonaShylkina/SQL_analysis_E-commerce_sales/README.md

 ## Database Schema

-The database model for the e-commerce store includes the following key entities:
+The database model used in this project is provided as a PNG file.
+Refer to database_model.png for an overview of the data structure.

 ## SQL Queries

-The `/queries` file contains various SQL scripts for interacting with the database.
+The `Queries` file contains various SQL scripts for interacting with the database.